In this guide

 Step 8: Purchase the property

-Before signing the contract of sale, ensure you obtain legal and accounting advice, as there can be significant stamp duty implications in relation to the order in which the documentation is signed.
+Before signing the contract of sale, ensure you obtain legal and accounting advice, as there can be costly stamp duty implications if the required order in which the documentation is signed is not followed.

 The bare trustee signs the contract of sale as the legal purchaser of the commercial property and is listed on the title deed as the registered owner.